bploetz/caddy-oauth2-token-introspection/README.md

 set_header X-API-GATEWAY-EMAIL-ADDRESS email
 ```

 You may use dot notation to traverse nested objects in the token introspection response.
-An error will be raised if a `set_header` is pointed at a property that is not a scalar (i.e. you point at an object or an array.
+An error will be raised if a `set_header` is pointed at a property that is not a scalar (i.e. you point at an object or an array).

 For example, for a token introspection response that looks like this: